 In those cases, the taxpayers will be forced to prove the real value of the property to the Tax Office by getting an official valuation, if they want to avoid paying higher taxes.

 In effect this new system is formalizing the existing system we already have when we compare the taxable value to the market value.
 However now the authorities will be taking this a step further.
-Generally most market values are below the taxable values and it will only become a problem when the taxable value is greater.
+Generally most market values are above the taxable values and it will only become a problem when the taxable value is greater.
 We will keep you updated as this new system is introduced.